PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/async.md

   <i>Single thread multiplexing several tasks.</i>
 </p>

-When a task needs to perform async I/O, [epoll] can be used, and the runtime that's managing the tasks(the main thread in this case) inserts the task in the back of the pending queue.
+When a task needs to perform async I/O, the runtime that's managing the tasks(the main thread in this case) inserts the task in the back of the pending queue.
 The task will stay there until the async operation associated with it is complete.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/17282221/194186820-09df75a1-6f98-44f9-ac02-ee786bc0b31e.png" />